 High-standard research infrastructures are a key success factor for the University

 The University of Helsinki is Finland's most important provider of research infrastructures and a significant institution on the European scale.
 To maintain and further establish this position, the University develops its infrastructures and the related national and international cooperation constantly.
-The University of Helsinki Research Infrastructure Programme details the administration and development policy for infrastructures during the 2013–2016 strategy period (english version).
-In addition to the University’s own programme, important infrastructure documents include the national roadmap for research infrastructures from 2014 and the corresponding European roadmaps drafted by the European Strategy Forum for Research Infrastructures (ESFRI).
+The University of Helsinki Research Infrastructure Programme details the administration and development policy for infrastructures (english version).
+In addition to the University’s own programme, important infrastructure documents include the national roadmap for research infrastructures and the corresponding European roadmaps drafted by the European Strategy Forum for Research Infrastructures (ESFRI).
 The University is involved in 16 infrastructures on the ESFRI roadmap and 21 infrastructures on the national roadmap.
 In addition, the University provides access to several more international and national infrastructures.

 Who develops the research infrastructures?

 The development of and support for research infrastructures is primarily the responsibility of the units which use them for research – faculties, their departments and independent research institutes.
 Campus-specific infrastructure groups and the University's research infrastructure committee are in charge of drafting campus- ja University-level prioritisations and infrastructure policies.
 The University's research infrastructure committee features representatives from all campuses, and its chair is the vice-rector for research and education.